 What makes Nashville a unique American city?

-Nashville does have a science center, zoo, botanical gardens, playgrounds, and attractions like plantations, mansions, and a replica Parthenon, which are cool in their own right and provide plenty of family fun.
+Nashville does have a science center, zoo, botanical gardens, playgrounds, and attractions like plantations, mansions, The Frist Center and a replica pf the Parthenon, which are cool in their own right and provide plenty of family fun.

-But, Nashville, the principal city in Middle Tennessee stands out as the Music City so make your visit to Nashville with kids about the music!
+But, Nashville, the principal city in Middle Tennessee stands out as the country music region so make your visit to Nashville with kids about the music!

 These are the things that make up the Nashville story and if you immerse yourself in it, you’ll have a travel experience that stands out from the rest.
 A place like Music City becomes more than just a place to check off a few kid-friendly things of your list.

 It’s that place where you bonded over music, you learned a lot about the musical story and you have unique joyful memories attached.

 Memorable Music City Moments

 Our post on fun things to do in Nashville with kids is focused mostly on the musical experiences you can have.
 Nashville is kid-friendly and there are plenty of kid-friendly music venues for you to experience!

 Don’t think your kids are too young or won’t enjoy it because they don’t like country music.
 The Nashville musical story is more than that and offers something the whole family will enjoy.